brunamendesfis/Computational_Physics/Redes_Neurais/README.md

 ## 1st Activity:

-To better understand NNs, this first activity focused on learning what a learning rate is and how to apply it to optimize a function using Gradient Descent (GD).
+To better understand NNs, this first activity focused on understand what a learning rate is and how to apply it to optimize a function using Gradient Descent (GD).
 This concept was extremely important for the next steps.

 ## 2nd Activity: